FREE CONSULTATION (314) 361-4300

-Thousand of Missouri workers are injured on-the-job each year.
-Missouri has laws in place that are supposed to support and help workers who have suffered an on-the-job injury.
-Yet, many injured workers are denied benefits or are only given a percentage of what they should actually receive.
+Thousand of Missouri workers are injured on the job each year.
+Missouri has laws that are supposed to support and help workers who have suffered an on-the-job injury.
+Yet, many injured workers are denied benefits or are only given a percentage of what they should receive.

-If you have been injured at work, you need access to all of your benefits.
-You have bills to pay, a family to take care of, and a job to return to.
+You need access to all your benefits if you have been injured at work.
+You have bills, a family to care for, and a job to return to.
 Do not let the insurance carrier deny you your benefits.

 Elbow Pain and Injuries

-Many elbow injuries are the result of work-related tasks and falls.
-An acute injury to the elbow may be caused by a penetrating injury, direct blow, or by jerking, twisting, bending or jamming an elbow unnaturally.
-These types of injuries can cause severe and sudden pain, bruising and swelling may also develop.
+Many elbow injuries result from work-related tasks and falls.
+An acute injury to the elbow may be caused by a penetrating injury, direct blow, or jerking, twisting, bending, or jamming an elbow unnaturally.
+These injuries can cause severe and sudden pain, and bruising and swelling may also develop.

 Acute elbow injuries may include: